-This gluten-free pound cake recipe makes a dense and buttery cake.
+This pound cake is buttery, dense, and tender.
 It’s made with gluten-free flour, butter, sugar, eggs, and just a little baking powder to lighten it.
+The combination makes for an elegant and velvety cake.
 Serve it plain or with whipped cream and fresh berries.

-Pound cakes date back to the early 18th century.
-They’re dense, butter-based cakes.
-The original recipes called for a pound of butter, a pound of sugar, a pound of eggs, and a pound of flour.
-And that’s where it gets the name pound cake.
-Neat, huh?
+Did you know that the original pound cake recipes called for a pound of butter, a pound of sugar, a pound of eggs, and a pound of flour.
+That’s where it gets the name pound cake.
+I love this!
+As you can imagine, those cakes were really dense.

-This recipe is inspired by those original pound cakes.
-And in a nod to today’s tastes, it contains just a baking powder to give it a dense but light crumb.
+This recipe is inspired by the traditional pound cakes but in a nod to today’s tastes, it contains a little baking powder to slightly lighten the crumb.

 Here are the ingredients you need to make this recipe.
 As with all gluten-free baking, changing the ingredients can affect the final texture of the cake.
 The following ingredients work best for this pound cake.